NFL Offensive Statistics For 2023-2024 Season

 NFL Yards Gained

 Yards is another statistic that seems good, and is good, but requires that you apply some nuance and critical thinking to it.
-Last year, the Dallas Cowboys led the league in total yards gained by an offense, but were only sixth in points per game, and a lot of the reason for this is that their average drive was the longest in the NFL.
-The average Cowboys drive was 39.4 yards, because they very often started with poor field position.
+In 2021, the Dallas Cowboys led the league in total yards gained by an offense, but were only sixth in points per game, and a lot of the reason for this is that their average drive was the longest in the NFL.
+The average Cowboys drive was 39.4 yards because they very often started with poor field position.
 They started with the third worst field position in the NFL, with an average starting position of their own 26 yard line.
 They were a good offense, but they also had farther to go most of the time - and to their credit, they did that.
 They were not, however, the best offense in the NFL, as one might expect if they went purely by the yards rankings.
 Once again, nuance is important.

 Here’s where things get more advanced.
 DVOA stands for Defense-adjusted Value Over Average.
 Simply put, what it measures is how well an offense performed against the defenses it faced.
 This way, teams that face great defenses get a bit of a handicap for their performances - when you play the Patriots multiple times a year, your counting statistics like yards and points will go down, simply because two of your games come against a great defense, where other teams might not have to play anyone that good the entire season.